 “A letter to all MPs and senators sent on Thursday noted that 80 per cent of Australians support strong gun laws and debate should be “informed by evidence and facts”.

 The same “facts and evidence” that has been forsaken from the anti-gun side in favour of screaming “Port Arthur” and buzzwords for the past 20 years, is now going to magically appear in the discourse?
 I’d also hazard a guess most Australians also support the right of self defence but let’s completely gloss over that too?

 “Liberal John Alexander, who occupies Mr Howard’s former seat of Bennelong”

 And there you have it.
-Alexander is obviously under instruction from a certain narcissist suffering relevance deprivation syndrome insecure about his “legacy”.
+Alexander is obviously under instruction from a certain narcissist suffering relevance deprivation syndrome.
 There comes a price tag with holding on to Herr Howard’s former base of operations.